 If the caster is too high, the steering will be heavy and difficult to turn.
 If the caster is too low, the steering will be light and may cause the vehicle to wander.
 The ideal setting for a caster is when the steering wheel is in the straight-ahead position and the vehicle is traveling in a straight line.

 Do shims adjust camber or caster?

-Shims are used to adjust camber and caster.
+Shims are used to adjust the camber and caster.
 Camber is the angle of the wheel in relation to the ground.
-Caster is the angle of the wheel in relation to the steering axis.
+The caster is the angle of the wheel in relation to the steering axis.